DanWahlin/langchainjs-for-beginners/05-agents/assignment.md

 //    const agent = createAgent({
 //      model,
 //      tools: [searchTool, calculatorTool],
+//      systemPrompt: "You are a helpful assistant...
+Do NOT ask clarifying questions - proceed with reasonable assumptions.",
 //    });
+//    Note: The systemPrompt helps guide agent behavior - without it, agents may ask
+//    unnecessary clarifying questions instead of completing the task.

 // 6.
 Test with multi-step queries in a loop:
 //    const queries = ["What is the population of Tokyo multiplied by 2?", ...];